Peppermint6443/startup/README.md

 - **HTML** - Used for the main structure of the webpage.
 Has 4 pages: Login, dashboard, a roll page, and statistics (amount spent per month, total amount used, etc.).
 If time, I will add a fifth page for print cost prediction.
 - **CSS** - Styling that looks good on any size device.
 Good use of color, spacing, and design elements.
 - **React** - Login, display your rolls of filament, adding prints to a roll of filament.
 - **Service** - Add roll, update roll, get roll history, share roll.
+I also want to include an API to include a "print of the day" from Thingiverse or another similar website.
 - **DB/Login** - Store users, rolls of filament, and related information in the database.
 Account creation is in use, and all data is securely saved.
 - **WebSocket** - Ability to recommend a roll of filament, also potential to add friends and compare filament usage.